SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   1. [Target: V3.x][ACC Plugin] Hot switching between different sets of ABS and TC settings using voice commands
   2. [Target: V3.x][RF2 Plugin] Better integration with the weather forecast data of *rFactor 2*
   3. [Target: V3.8][R3E Plugin] Rewrite to C# to integrate Pit Menu interface
-  4. [Race Engineer] Cloud-based client server setup for endurance & team races
+  4. [Race Assistants] Cloud-based client server setup for endurance & team races
   5. [Tactile & Motion Feedback Plugin] Definition of feedback settings for different tracks and cars, selectable by the touch of a button
   6. [Target: V4.x] Third assistant, a spotter